-Promising engaging talks and interactive panels, CoInnovateCS 2021 will run across 3 days where we will delve into all markets by exploring our our three themes: Sensing, Connectivity and Power.
+Promising engaging talks and interactive panels, CoInnovateCS 2022 will will delve into all markets by exploring our our three themes: Beyond 5G, Electrification and Sensing.

 CoInnovateCS is the place to hear from and to collaborate with market leaders during the virtual CoSynergy workshop where we will explore market driven challenges and opportunities across the compound semiconductor supply chain.

 Sensing connects us to the world around us.
 3D sensing technologies have been integrated into millions of mobile devices, LiDAR technologies allow autonomous vehicles to navigate safely in the complex world, AR/VR/MR Extended Reality technologies enhance our interactivity, and biometric sensors are continuing to provide healthier lifestyles.
 Compound semiconductors that drive each of these technologies have demonstrated the ability to improve our lives, but how do we ensure that these technologies are ready to scale?
 What are the industry challenges facing sensing technologies?

 Beyond 5G is our constant in the always-on world of today.
 That demands for 5G and beyond wireless systems, telecom and datacom networks, and the datacenters that provide the content – all to work seamlessly.
 Compound semiconductor technologies are at the heart of this connectivity and have enabled our connected world – we are in the midst of a technology revolution that hasn’t happened for 20 years.
 And today, networks and systems and technologies all need to be designed to work together to provide optimum performance in ways like never before.
 What are the challenges to each of these?
 How do we get the most from the systems and the technologies?